 I’ll also do a blog post that complements each episode, so as long as you’re subscribed to my blog, you’ll get notifications every time there’s a new episode.
 You can also subscribe to the podcast through your preferred podcast listening method – just search Social Entrepreneurship with Nathan A. Webster.

 If you or someone you know might be interested in sponsoring the podcast, let me know here!

 And thanks to Nathan for having me!
 I’m exciting to share fundraising tips with his audience!

 I’m very excited to share that I was recently interviewed as a guest on a podcast about social entrepreneurship!
-Check out the recording here.
+I’ve included the episode below.
 I had a great time chatting with Nathan about fundraising, the nonprofit sector, and other career hacks on his show, Social Entrepreneur with Nathan A. Webster.

 Being on the podcast was a wonderful experience because it allowed me to reflect on some of the key moments of my life that have led me to where I am today.
 I got to share about how my mom shaped my approach to helping others.
 I talked about my experience interning at San Diego Grantmakers when I was in college, which opened my eyes to the path of fundraising for nonprofits.
 And I got to share the importance of one on one networking for long term success – that’s been such a huge part of my journey!

 In addition to chatting about my path, it was fun to share tips I’ve learned along the way (resources I tap into and how I achieve my goals), my tendency according to Gretchen Rubin (I’m an obliger!), and even my love of The Real Housewives.

 Take a listen and please share with anyone you think might benefit from what we chat about!